mondaiarimasen/Cryo-Data-Acquisition/README.txt

   - cryo-DataView.html
         > website to view all data read by the programs
         > refreshes at user-decided frequency
+        > currently, data table with temperature readings from LS372 is only displayed in Firefox, independent on operating system
+        > no images are supposed to be displayed on the website (except for the two images from hardcoded URLS); they are just placeholders at this point

   - cryo-LS372-Temp.dat
         > text file containing temperature readings of all 8 channels of the